SaraAlam/DigiPlanner/README.md

 1. **CSS**
 The program uses one main css file that affects every different spread within the planner.
 Specific widgets or sections are given a unique style to fulfill the aesthetic and practical needs (e.g. transparent text-area for journal pages, gradient for tracker slider, trash can image for to-do list buttons).

-  * There are 4 additional css files that set the background color and gif based on the season (see Gifs below):
+  * There are 4 additional css files that set the background color, background gif and additional widgets (calendar, buttons, to-do table view) based on the season (see Gifs below):
 ```
 snow.css - Winter (December-February)
 pink.css - Spring (March-May)